Feeling a chill because you’re getting error code 223 from your Lennox® furnace?

 Here’s how your furnace works after the thermostat begins to call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can ignite.

 - When the pressure switch senses that enough air is being dragged into the burners, it closes and signals the control board to ignite the furnace.

-A two-stage furnace has a few pressure switches, which help it to run at multiple speeds—and use energy more efficiently.
+A two-stage furnace has a few pressure switches, which help it to run at different speeds—and use energy more efficiently.

 What Happens When a Low Pressure Switch Acts Up